Virginia Landlord-Tenant Act

 Renovation or Demolition: Are you looking to make significant changes to the property within the next 6 months?
 If so, you have to disclose that to future renters.

 Sale of Property: If you happen to sell the property within the course of a tenancy, you must let your tenant know.
-You must also disclose to them who the new owner is.
+You must also disclose to them who the new rental property owner is.

 Defective Drywall: Also known as a Chinese Drywall, a defective drywall refers to one that emits sulfur gasses or one that has been designated so by the U.S. Consumer Product Safety Commission.